 Sometimes known as the "birthplace of democracy" Athens is an ideal place for liberal arts students to study.
 The Athens program takes place at the College Year in Athens and has a wide array of courses available that focus on both ancient and modern day Greece and Mediterranean cultures.
 Many courses will involve on-site teaching around Athens and Greece connecting the coursework with the wealth of historical sites, monuments, landscape and art present in that region of the world.
 The Academic Center is the heart of the program where the classrooms, library, student lounge and many other program services are located.
+Minimum GPA required by host program: 3.0 GPA, open to change depending on situation.

 Students study at the College Year in Athens (CYA) Academic center located in the heart of Athens.
-Art History, History, Politics and Classical Studies, majors find a wide variety of courses to enrich their degrees.
+Art History, History, Politics, and Classical Studies, majors find a wide variety of courses to enrich their degrees.
 Other humanities majors should also investigate the Athens program including Environmental Science, Anthropology, Literature, Religion, and Philosophy.
 The curriculum covers three academic areas: Ancient Greek Studies, Byzantine and Modern Greek Studies, and European and East Mediterranean Studies.
 It is possible to take courses from all three academic areas.

 Students are highly encouraged to take Modern Greek Language classes while studying on the Athens program.
 Modern Greek coursework ranges from the beginning levels of Greek through the advanced levels of Greek.
 More course information is available on the College Year in Athens semester courses website.